-- Salaries Salaries for required positions, Substitute for non-Title I funded teacher unless a teacher is attending staff development activities, School Assistant, Clerk, Business Manager or Operations Manager or related administrative salaries - Purchased Services Contracts for non-instructional services or repair and maintenance of equipment not purchased with NCLB Title I funds, transportation to extra-curricular activities (competitions/performances) - Supplies and Materials Basal/Primary textbooks or replacements, non-instructional items for security, office use, or to assist in administering programs, athletics/band uniforms - Equipment and Furniture Items for office use, or to assist in administering programs; replacement of equipment or furniture purchased with local funds, extracurricular athletic/band equipment
+- Salaries Salaries for required positions, Substitute for non 332 funded teachers unless a teacher is attending staff development activities, School Assistant, Clerk, Assistant Principal, Business Manager or Operations Manager or related administrative salaries - Purchased Services Contracts for non-instructional services or repair and maintenance of equipment not purchased with NCLB Title I funds, transportation to extra-curricular activities (competitions/performances) - Supplies and Materials Basal/Primary textbooks or replacements, non-instructional items for security, office use, or to assist in administering programs, athletics/band uniforms - Equipment and Furniture Items for office use, or to assist in administering programs; replacement of equipment or furniture purchased with local funds, extracurricular athletic/band equipment

 Early Childhood (Fund 362): Schools may receive separate funding for early childhood.
 Pre-K students are not counted in the per-pupil calculation for Student Based Budgeting, and schools are not expected to use their SBB dollars for pre-K classrooms.
 The Office of Early Childhood education allocates teachers and aides to schools for pre-K classrooms.
 Early Childhood positions can be found in a number of different places in your budget.
 Most often, you will find these positions in Fund 362, but in some cases, positions are funded in Fund 115, Grant 000006.
-If your school has a Child Parent Center, it is possible that Title I funds may be used to fund the Center.
-In that case, early childhood positions will be found in Fund 332.
-If your school has a tuition-based pre-K program, early childhood positions will be found in Fund 117, which is dedicated solely for tuition-based programs.
+If your school has a tuition-based pre-K program, early childhood positions will be found in Fund 117, which is dedicated solely to tuition-based programs.
 While the funding source makes little difference to the school, it is important to know the different funds and grants where you may find early childhood positions.

-Fund-Grant Number Type of Early Childhood Funding 115-000006 Preschool funding from local funds 332-430147 (FY14) 332-430161 (FY15) Title I funds used for some Child Parent Centers.
+Fund-Grant Number Type of Early Childhood Funding 115-000006 Preschool funding from local funds 332-430208 (FY19) Title I funds used for some Child Parent Centers.
 The grant value is different from your Title I discretionary funds.
 117-000000 Preschool funding for tuition-based programs 362-various grant numbers that may change each year Preschool funding from grants

-Special programs: Your school may receive additional dollars or positions because of special programs.
+Special Programs: Your school may receive additional dollars or positions because of special programs.
 Examples of these are magnet schools, International Baccalaureate (IB) programs, selective enrollment schools, JROTC programs, and Career and Technical Education, or CTE.
 Many of these programs are funded in Fund 115, but in various grant values.
 Some of the programs are in other funds and have grant numbers that change each year, as the federal grant award changes.
-Again, this helps with tracking but may be confusing if you expect to see the same grant number each year.
+This helps with tracking but you may not see the same grant number each year.

-The following chart identifies the most common programs, and the fund-grant number associated with each program:
+This chart identifies the most common programs and the fund-grant number associated with each:

 Fund-Grant Number Special Program

 115-000018 JROTC

-115-000093 TIF-funded PE and Arts positions

 115-006068 Critical Language Initiative

 115-008001 Regional Gifted Centers

 115-008002 Regional Gifted Centers - ELL

 115-008003 Academic Centers

 115-008004 International Gifted Programs

 115-008005 International Baccalaureate (IB) Programs

 115-008006 Magnet Cluster Programs

 115-008007 Magnet Schools

 115-008008 Classical Schools

 115-008009 Montessori Programs

 115-008010 Selective Enrollment High Schools

 369-various grant numbers that change each year Career and Technical Education